njordhov/react-blockstack/README.md

 The argument is a pathname in the app's data store.
 The file does not have to exists before the call.

-The `useFile` hook returns the content of the file like `getFile`, and a function to change the file content as second value.
+The `useFile` hook returns the content of the file like `getFile`, with a function to change the file content as second value.
 The returned content is `undefined` until the file has been accessed and `null` if the file is determined not to exist.
 The setter accepts the same content types as `putFile`, and will delete the file if called with `null`.
-The content returned by `useFile` is conservatively updated after storing the content.
+The content returned by `useFile` is conservatively updated, not reflecting the change until after storing the content is completed.

 ### Example